IN THIS ARTICLE

 The challenge of writing an anonymous case study

-As the Marketing Manager at one major UK contract manufacturer points out:
+As the marketing manager at one major UK contract manufacturer points out:

 “Saying something like 'our company generated 1000% increase sales for an equipment manufacturer' is so much less credible than saying 'our company generated 1000% increased sales for BRAND NAME.' and then a quote from an actual person at that brand.”